aimacode/aima-java/aima-gui/README.md

 They use different frameworks (sub-package framework) and also differ in function.
 The JavaFX framework is the newer of the two.
 It uses newer technology, its code design is more elegant (see the [Wiki](https://github.com/aimacode/aima-java/wiki)), and already now more applications are available.
-Execution of experiments can be controlled with just one button (try Mouse-Right on the rightmost button to toggle between StepMode and VeryFast).
+Experiment execution can be controlled with just one button (try Mouse-Right on the rightmost button to toggle between StepMode and VeryFast).

 ![NQueensCspApp Demo Application](https://github.com/aimacode/aima-java/blob/AIMA3e/aima-gui/src/main/uml/NQueensCspApp.png)